At SVC, we're not big on policies, procedures, or paperwork. Still, there are a few rules of the road we'd like everyone who comes here to know about.

 When calculating refunds, the official date of a student’s termination is the last day of recorded attendance:

-There is a $75 cancellation fee for no-shows and enrollees dropping a one-day workshop without a valid excuse within 3 business days of the scheduled start time as published on the SVC website.
+A full refund will be issued for cancellations made at least 4 business days before the workshop begins.
+No refunds will be issued for no-shows and enrollees dropping a one-day workshop within 3 business days of the scheduled start time as published on the SVC website.

 This refund policy is in accordance with Washington State Law, 490-105-130 (RCW 28C.10.050 (1)(b)).